ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_keys.md

 ## Keys Class

-The purpose of this class is to read the three files from the file system and make them accessible by get...() functions.
-The files are read by calling the begin() function of the class.
+The purpose of this class is to read the three files from the file system and make them accessible by ``getFkt()`` functions.
+The files are read first by calling the ``begin()`` function of the class.

 The class uses the [EspSpiffs](esp_spiffs.md) class to read from the file system.